 If you love soft pillows, but don’t enjoy having a stiff neck, Chamber pillows are the way to go.

 The Duvet Cover

 The duvet cover is definitely the most important aesthetic component of any hotel bed.
-Everything else on a hotel bed is there to provide some type of comfort.
+Everything else on a hotel bed, of course, is there to provide some type of comfort.